- Home

 Impact on the Sumitomo Forestry Group

 The Sumitomo Forestry Group could jeopardize its own businesses that handle wood resources if it neglected its duty and dealt in illegally logged timber.
-Moreover, these actions would harm the image of the company and could directly damage our business performance such as compensation for damage and turnover.
+Moreover, these actions would harm the image of the Company and could directly damage our business performance such as compensation for damage and turnover.

 Risk Countermeasures